nexdome/Automation/ReadMe.md

 # Official NexDome software project #

+## New release February 16, 2019 ##
+The latest firmwares and ASCOM driver have been released.
+You can find the ASCOM driver in the ASCOM_Driver_Releases directory.
+You can also dowload the release zip file that contains all the files for the 2.1 version.

+[Rodolphe]

 ## New firmware release January 9, 2019 ##

 Pat hasn't been able to work on the new firmware but did a big commit for the 2.0.0.0 version.